 In 2015, the United States Supreme Court resolved this issue.
 The law in the States is now clear.
 Based on Obergefell v.
 Hodges in all 50 states there is a right to same sex marriage.
 This decision states: “These considerations lead to the conclusion that the right to marry is a fundamental right inherent in the liberty of the person, and under the Due Process and Equal Protection Clauses of the Fourteenth Amendment couples of the same-sex may not be deprived of that right and that liberty.
 The Court now holds that same-sex couples may exercise the fundamental right to marry.
 No longer may this liberty be denied to them.”

 Does this mean that we have resolved all the issues involving same sex relationships in Illinois?

 Not quite.
-Many long term relationships in a sense pre-dated a couples civil union or marriage.
-In such cases it is often appropriate to consider a post-nuptial agreement reflecting the nature of nature of the relationship because otherwise the marriage will be considered from the date of the civil union or the marriage and not from the time in which their marriage like relationship may have been otherwise celebrated.
+Many long term relationships pre-dated a couples’ civil union or marriage.
+In such cases, it is often appropriate to consider a post-nuptial agreement reflecting the nature of nature of the relationship.
+Otherwise, the marriage will be considered to have commenced from the date of the civil union or the marriage and not from the time in which their marriage-like relationship may have been initially celebrated.

 What other issues are there that are unique?